gKits/tinygo.nvim/README.md

 ```

 ## Options
-Addtionally you can provide the following options.
+Additionally you can provide the following options.

 - `config_file [optional]`: Defines the path to config file.